anahitab/A-Deep-Learning-Model-to-predict-frames-from-Malmo-Env-in-real-time/docs/final.md

 ### Approach for Biome Classification

 Before classifying our biomes, we had to choose what biomes that we want our AI to train.
-Within the game of Minecraft, there is a total of 63 distinct biomes: 51 in the Overworld, one in The Nether, and one in The End.
+Within the game of Minecraft, there is a total of 63 distinct biomes: 61 in the Overworld, one in The Nether, and one in The End.

 We used the [Minecraft Wiki Biomes Page](http://minecraft.gamepedia.com/Biome) as a reference for all of the possible biomes that can possibly be used in our program.
 We stored all of the possible biomes into a dictionary called `biomeNameDict` so that it can be used for our prediction classes.

-Out of all of these biomes, these are the following biomes, with their respective ID's, that we chose to train our AI:
+Out of all of these biomes, these are the following biomes, with their respective ID's, that we chose to train our model:

 * 0 : 'Ocean'
 * 1 : 'Plains'